Gardening for Beginners 🌱 START HERE

 A poor ventilation system may be to blame.

 Adequate ventilation can help control a home’s humidity level, impacting health and a home’s structural integrity.
-If there are high humidity levels in a home, poor ventilation can be to blame.
-Homeowners who suspect this is the likely reason behind their home’s humidity levels, they’ll want to open windows and keep them open for extended periods for humidity control, particularly in high-moisture areas such as bathrooms and kitchens.
-Also, homeowners will want to consider having a ventilation system professionally installed.
+If there are high humidity levels in your home, poor ventilation can be to blame.
+If you ventilation issues are behind your home’s high humidity levels, open windows and keep them open for extended periods for humidity control, particularly in high-moisture areas such as bathrooms and kitchens.
+You may also consider having a ventilation system professionally installed.

 Your AC unit may be too big for the home.

-Bigger isn’t always better: An oversize window or central AC unit may be the reason for excessive moisture in a home.
+Bigger isn’t always better: An oversized window or central AC unit may be the reason for excessive moisture in a home.
 The evaporator coil found inside the AC unit acts as a dehumidifier and pulls humidity from the air as it runs.
-However, the best AC installation companies will confirm that if the unit is too large, it may cool a room or home too quickly, running for only 10 to 15 minutes on a hot day before it abruptly shuts down.
+If the unit is too large, however, it may cool a room or home too quickly, running for only 10 to 15 minutes on a hot day before it abruptly shuts down.

-This is commonly referred to as short cycling, and a professional can diagnose the problem as part of HVAC inspection cost.
+This is commonly referred to as short cycling, and a professional can diagnose the problem as part of an HVAC inspection.
 A longer runtime is needed to dehumidify a home correctly.
 While the cost of HVAC replacement may seem high to homeowners at first, investing in a smaller unit may make a home more comfortable and energy efficient in the long run.

 Additionally, even if an HVAC or AC unit is the proper size, it can contribute to high humidity if it is not functioning properly.
 HVAC systems last from 15 to 25 years on average.
-In some cases, HVAC costs may be partially covered by a home warranty (and if not, it may be worth a homeowner investing in one of the best home warranties for HVAC such as American Home Shield or Liberty Home Guard in the future).
-If it’s been a while since the system has been serviced or it is reaching a fairly old age, it may be wise for a homeowner to call one of the best HVAC companies, such as One Hour Heating & Air Conditioning or Aire Serv.
+In some cases, HVAC costs may be partially covered by a home warranty.
+If it’s been a while since the system has been serviced or it is reaching a fairly old age, calling one of the best HVAC companies might be your next step.